-Rule 12 - Publicity of debates
+Rule 12 Publicity of debates

-1. All plenary sessions of the meeting and sessions of Committees I and II shall be open to the public.
-However any single session may be closed to the public by a decision of a simple majority of the Representatives present and voting.

-2. As a general rule, participation in sessions of the Credentials Committee or any working group shall be limited to the delegates and those observers invited by the Presiding Officer of the session at which the Committee or working group is established.
-However, the Presiding Officer may leave it to the discretion of the Chairman of a committee or working group to decide on the invitation of observers.
+- 1. All plenary sessions of the meeting and sessions of Committees I and II shall be open to the public.
+However any single session may be closed to the public by a decision of a simple majority of the Representatives present and voting. - 2.
+As a general rule, participation in sessions of the Credentials Committee or any working group shall be limited to the delegates and those observers invited by the Presiding Officer of the session at which the Committee or working group is established.
+However, the Presiding Officer may leave it to the discretion of the Chairman of a committee or working group to decide on the invitation of observers. - 3.
+Participation in regional meetings shall not be open to observers or to the public unless so decided by the Parties of the region.

-Rule 13 - Media
+Rule 13 Media